-Forrest Warthman is the founder of Warthman Associates, and he continues to lead writing projects as a principal writer, editor, and project manager.
-He has personally written many of the documents listed on the projects page of this website, and he managed all of them.
+Forrest Warthman is the founder of Warthman Associates.
+He works as the company's principal writer, editor, and project manager.
+He personally wrote many of the documents listed on the projects page of this website, and he managed all of them.

-In addition to writing, Forrest has designed and led the development of six hardware and software prototypes, including a prototype for a flat-panel handwriting and drawing device, a cost-accounting application marketed in cooperation with Microsoft, a file-conversion application, two audio synthesizers based on Intel neural-network chips, and several Java animations.
+In addition to writing, Forrest has designed or led the development of six product prototypes, including prototypes for a flat-panel drawing device, a cost-accounting application marketed with Microsoft, a file-conversion application, two audio synthesizers based on Intel neural-network chips, and several Java animations.

-Forrest received an M.A. in City Planning and an M.A. in Architecture from the University of California at Berkeley.
-His city-planning thesis, on urban telecommunication networks, was written under the chairman of the EE/CS Department.
-His architecture thesis, on transportation networks, was written under the chairman of the Transportation Engineering Department.
+Forrest received an M.A. in Architecture and an M.A. in City Planning from the University of California at Berkeley.
+His city-planning thesis was written under the chairman of the EE/CS Department.
 He received his B.S. in Design from the University of Michigan.